← Back to 史記

 使 使

-After Yan Kuai succeeded, the people of Qi killed Su Qin.
-When Su Qin was in Yan, he formed a marriage alliance with the prime minister Zi Zhi, and Su Dai formed a friendship with Zi Zhi.
-After Su Qin died, King Xuan of Qi again employed Su Dai.
+After Kuai of Yan succeeded, the people of Qi killed Su Qin.
+While Su Qin was in Yan, he formed a marriage alliance with the prime minister Zizhi, and Su Dai formed a friendship with Zizhi.
+After Su Qin died, King Xuan of Qi employed Su Dai again.
 In the third year of Yan Kuai's reign, together with Chu and the Three Jin, they attacked Qin but did not win and returned.
 Zi Zhi served as prime minister of Yan.
 He was noble and important, and made all decisions.
 Su Dai served as an envoy from Qi to Yan.
 The Yan king asked: "What is the King of Qi like?"
 He replied: "He will certainly never become hegemon."
 The Yan king asked: "Why is that?"
-He replied: "He does not trust his ministers."
+He replied, “He does not trust his ministers.”
 Su Dai wished to use this to encourage the Yan king to honor Zi Zhi.
-Thereupon the Yan king came to greatly trust Zi Zhi.
-Zi Zhi thereupon gave Su Dai one hundred pieces of gold and did whatever Su Dai instructed.
+The Yan king then came to trust Zi Zhi greatly.
+Zi Zhi then gave Su Dai one hundred pieces of gold and let him direct affairs as he wished.

 22